saraloo/RespiLens/README.md

 There are 3 dataset and many view, some per dataset some multidateset
 * flusight with shortkey: flu
-* rsvforecasthub with shortkey rsv
+* rsvforecasthub with shortkey: rsv
-* nhsn with shortkey nhsn
+* nhsn with shortkey: nhsn

+There are currently 4 views:
+* Flu detailed
+* Flu Timeserie
+* RSV View
+* NHSN View

 View switching within a dataset (e.g Flu detailed to Flu Timeseries) should preserve all url Parameters
 * View switching should between dataset should reset all url parameters to be empty and the plot to be the default